timescale/docs/timescaledb/how-to-guides/time-buckets/index.md

 you more flexibility in bucket size and start time.

 Time bucketing is essential to working with time series.
 You can use it to roll up data for analysis or downsampling.
-For example, you can calculate five-minute averages for a sensor reading over the last day.
+For example, you can calculate 5-minute averages for a sensor reading over the last day.
 You can perform these rollups as needed or pre-calculate them in [continuous aggregates][caggs].